business dispute arbitration in Gabriels, New York 12939

 Federal agencies have assessed $0 in penalties against businesses in this ZIP.
 Start your arbitration case →

 In a detailed 25-page arbitration award issued April 12, 2023, the panel found that while Maple Tech did fall short on initial coordination, Linwood’s frequent last-minute changes were a significant cause of delays.
 The panel ruled in favor of Maple Tech for $35,000 of the disputed charges, acknowledging some legitimate extra work but reduced by 12% for inefficiencies.
-Conversely, Maple Tech was ordered to refund $20,000 for incomplete work and minor contract breaches.
+Conversely, the claimant was ordered to refund $20,000 for incomplete work and minor contract breaches.

 The case serves as a cautionary tale in Gabriels’ tight-knit business community about the importance of clear communication, detailed contracts, and the value of arbitration in resolving disputes without destroying professional relationships.